-Think back to the time you got a rush of blood to the head and decided to randomly add a few plates to your squat.
+Think back to the time you got a rush of blood to the head and decided to randomly add a lot more weight to an exercise.

 Or when you picked up a tail wind while out for a run and went much further or faster than you normally would.